-Led by Campus Dean Sandie Gaines, our tutors are dedicated to bringing their real-life experience in practice into the classroom, providing our students with genuine insight into the subject matter.
-Each of our students are assigned a personal tutor and have regular one-to-one meetings where they can get advice on the course and career aspirations.
-As regular tutors are based in our campuses they operate an ‘open door’ policy, so students can talk to them whenever they need to.
+Led by Campus Dean Sandie Gaines, our lecturers are dedicated to bringing their real-life experience in practice into the classroom, providing our students with genuine insight into the subject matter.
+Each of our students are assigned an academic coach and have regular one-to-one meetings where they can get advice on the course and career aspirations.
+As lecturers are based in our campuses they operate an ‘open door’ policy, so students can talk to them whenever they need to.

-Sandie has been Dean of the London Bloomsbury Campus since March 2017, having worked at ULaw since 2009.
-Before joining ULaw Sandie was a practising solicitor for 15 years, specialising in respondent Employment Law.
+Sandie is Dean of our London Bloomsbury campus as well as our Reading and Royal Holloway satellite campuses.
+Before joining the University in 2009 Sandie was a practising solicitor for 15 years, specialising in respondent Employment Law.
 She has worked for a number of “top 100” law firms including Hammonds (now Squire Patton Boggs LLP) DMH Stallard and asb-law.
-Sandie is currently the chair of the Westminster & Holborn Law Society's Education & Training Committee.
-Sandie also holds a Postgraduate Certificate in Academic Practice, a Postgraduate Diploma in Education Studies, a Post-Graduate Certificate in Business Psychology and she is currently completing an online MSc in Psychology.
+Sandie is a member of the Westminster & Holborn Law Society’s Education & Training Committee.
+Sandie also holds a Postgraduate Certificate in Academic Practice, a Postgraduate Diploma in Education Studies, a Post-Graduate Certificate in Business Psychology and a Post-Graduate Certificate in Psychology.
 She is an Associate Professor and Fellow of the HEA.

 Hannah qualified as a solicitor in 2005, after studied LLB Law and European Law at Queen Mary College, London and completed the LPC at the University of West of England in Bristol.
 Hannah trained and qualified with human rights specialist firms in Bloomsbury gaining experience in criminal defence, inquest law and actions against the police.
 Since then Hannah has practiced as a criminal defence duty solicitor, combining her legal practice with university teaching.
 Before joining ULaw, Hannah taught at the University of Kent where she was an Associate Lecturer and Clinic Solicitor at the Kent Law School and Kent Law Clinic.
 Hannah currently teaches on a range of ULaw programmes with a focus on criminal law, litigation and evidence.